zszazi/Deep-learning-in-cloud/README.md

 |33| Omnisci | https://www.omnisci.com | https://www.omnisci.com/cloud | 14 day free trial|

-# Deployment as a Web app
+# Deploy your model as a Web app
 Have an idea and want to serve to world 🌎 , create a Webapp and deploy it as a flask , Django  etc

  |# | Vendor   |      Website      |  Pricing | Free Trial / Free Credits |